conda-forge/conda-forge.github.io/src/user/announcements.rst

        on ``azure`` to support this change in policy.

-    Despite our extensive testing, we do not expect this change to be completely smooth, so please bear with us while we are rolling out this change.
+    Despite our extensive testing, we do not expect this change to be completely smooth, so please bear with us.
 As always, if you have any questions, concerns, or trouble, you can find us on gitter or bump us directly on github!

 :2020-03-24: ``vs2015`` to ``vs2017`` Transition